BYOD a reality that all CIOs need to address in order to implement best practices

 Implement a records management policy for business records

 Records management is a critical compliance requirement and should be controlled by the enterprise and not left to the individual user.
 A clear definition of what is a business record and how it should be saved and archived should be defined.
-(See Record Management, Retention, and Destruction Policy)
+(See Record Classification, Management, Retention, and Destruction policy)